 How Many Brits Gamble Actively?

 The UKGC collects data from the largest online gambling companies operating on the local market to determine the level of gambling activity among the population during each quarter.
-After unpacking this information, we established that the number of active slot players in the country has risen by a whopping 101.9% over the last four years, from 2.1 million in March 2019 to 4.2 million in March 2023.
+After unpacking this information, we established that the number of active slot players in the country has risen by 101.9% over the last four years, from 2.1 million in March 2019 to 4.2 million in March 2023.

 As you can see on the graph below, similar increases can be observed across most of the other verticals.
 The number of active real-event sports bettors surged by approximately 1.4 million (26.7%), while that of people who actively played casino games other than slots grew by nearly 1 million (58.3%).